jogoodma/homology-explorer/docs/draft_report.md

 ## User Interface

+The final piece of the Homology Explorer application is the user interface (UI).
+The UI serves as the interface between the end user exploring the network data and the API and database layer.
+Our goal was to design a tool that addressed the points discussed previously in our _Problem Statement_.

 ### Core Dependencies

 The user interface for the Homology Explorer is primarily written in `Typescript`^[https://www.typescriptlang.org/] with the following libraries providing the core functionality:

-- `React` - View layer responsible for controlling the overall layout, the graph components, user interactivity, and managing application state
+- `React`^[https://react.dev] - View layer responsible for controlling the overall layout, the graph components, user interactivity, and managing application state
 - `react-sigma`^[https://sim51.github.io/react-sigma/] - Utility library for bridging functionality between `React` and `Sigma.js`
-- `Sigma.js` - Graph visualization library
+- `Sigma.js`^[https://www.sigmajs.org] - Graph visualization library
-- `Graphology` - Graph library for representing and working with graph data structures.
+- `Graphology.js`^[https://graphology.github.io/] - Graph library for representing and working with graph data structures.

 A list of all dependencies can be found in the UI package.json file^[https://github.com/jogoodma/homology-explorer/blob/docker/apps/ui/package.json].

 ### Sigma.js

 Sigma.js was chosen over other web based network visualization libraries (e.g. CytoscapeJS and Vega) for its use of Canvas vs SVG and its tight integration with Graphology (a JS graph library).
-Canvas provides better performance over SVG when the number of objects displayed is large.
+Canvas was preferred because it provides better performance over SVG when the number of objects displayed is large.

 ### Dynamic Search

 The landing page of the Homology Explorer is our simple dynamic search page.
 This page has a single input field that allows a user to enter a gene symbol.
-As the user types, a query is sent to the gene symbol query API endpoint, an autocomplete box appears, and then the results from the query are displayed (Figure XX).
+As the user types, a REST query is sent to the gene symbol query API endpoint (refer to "GET Calls" under _Information and Search_), an autocomplete box appears, and then the results from the query are displayed
+(Figure 2).
 Clicking the "View Network" box then takes the user to the primary network visualization.

 ![Example of a dynamic search for BCL6](./images/dynamic_search_BCL6.png)

 ### Visualization

-The network visualization is controlled by React (React) components that manage the application views and state.
-The `GeneNetwork` component takes the requested gene ID, the application state, and event handlers and creates the network visualization via the react-sigma (react-sigma) bindings for the Sigma.js library (sigma.js).
-The Graphology.js (Graphology) library was used to implement the graph filtering logic provided by the application.
+The network visualization is controlled by `React` components that manage the application views and state.
+The `GeneNetwork` component takes the requested gene ID, the application state, event handlers, and creates the network visualization via the `react-sigma` bindings for the `Sigma.js` library.
+The `Graphology.js` library was used to implement the some interactivity and graph filtering logic provided by the application.

 # Results

-In this section, we cover three examples that demonstrate how the database, model, API, and view layers all come together to produce a network visualization tool that addresses our primary goals.
+In this section, we discuss three examples that demonstrate how the database, model, API, and view layers all come together to produce a network visualization tool that addresses our primary goals.
 Each example, shows a network for a single gene and what information is learned thanks to the interactive features of the tool, the network analysis algorithms, and the data sources selected for this project.

 ## PTEN

-In Figure XX, the gene homology network for the Human PTEN gene is shown.
+In Figure 3, the gene homology network for the Human PTEN gene is shown.
 PTEN is a tumor suppressor that when mutated results in a wide variety of cancers (PTEN, Alliance of Genome Resources).
 PTEN shows clear orthology to genes in other species (light orange edge colors) and a paralog TPTE (highlighted).
 The paralog TPTE, shows strong homology to a cluster (purple edge color) of model organism genes and another human gene (TPTE2).
 There are also 5 other predominate link communities that are indicated.